Family History Fanatics

 The final residence as Van Horne

-Once again, the name of John's father is Effingham.
-This time, I know the name of the informant.
-Richard Townley might know the name of his father's father as Effingham Townley.
+Once again, John's father's name is Effingham.
+This time, I know the informant's name.
+Richard Townley might know his father's name as Effingham Townley.
 While Richard could be misinformed, the strength of the clue has become more reliable.

 Beyond the cemetery internment record, I used the Spring Grove cemetery website to further identify the people buried in Section 100, Lot 60.
-To view those details, open the PDF file below as the table are too large to fit in this blog post.
+To view those details, open the PDF file below, as the table is too large to fit in this blog post.

-It's time to follow the genealogy research principle of updating our research plans after searching for each document.
+After searching for each document, it's time to follow the genealogy research principle of updating our research plans.

 Eventually, I will write a soundly reasoned and coherent conclusion after analyzing and correlating the evidence while resolving any conflicting information.